dado3212/letterboxd-gaps/README.md

 - Letterboxd attribution in the UI
 - Have a button to select .zip instead of just drag/drop
 - Show some actual text of how to use the website
-- Inlcude MySQL databases in this repo
 - Remove hover animation for list irrelevant options
 - Fix zoom hover CSS styling
 - Handle some sort of "watched" affordance for breaking down lists
 - Header explaining the map
-- List of countries
 - List of languages
 - How to handle movie duplicates
 - Clicking off dropdown should auto-close it